 11. Set an Estimated Time Limit for a Question.

 You know your writing speed and the duration in which you can put thought from mind to paper.
-So, how much time to give to a question or set of questions (like short, long) entirely depends on you.
+So, how much time to give to a question or set of questions (short or long) entirely depends on you.

 When writing an answer, try to complete it within your set time frame.
 If you stretch one or two questions and exceed the time limit, you will unnecessarily start to panic and lose control.
 So avoid that.
-The above tips like sticking to the word count, having a summary before writing, will significantly help in adhering to the time limit.
+The above tips, like sticking to the word count and having a summary before writing, will significantly help in adhering to the time limit.

 Always remember that one or two questions with good, long answers are not an excuse to miss even a single question!

 For example, Suppose there are two long answers, and 40 minutes remain.
 You utilise 32 minutes to write an excellent answer to one question and have only 8 minutes for the second one.
 Don’t do that.

-In 20 minutes, you can write an answer that will award your 7 out of 10 marks.
-If you utilise 32 minutes, most likely you will get 8.5 out of 10 for that.
+In 20 minutes, you can write an answer that will award you 7 out of 10 marks.
+If you utilise 32 minutes, most likely, you will get 8.5 out of 10 for that.

 Just think that, for 1.5 additional marks, is it okay to sacrifice the other question where you could have easily scored a minimum of 5 or 6 marks had you given it the appropriate share of the remaining time?

 12. Allot the Last 15 Minutes for Revision.

-This is the very crucial time of your Mains examination.
-Within fifteen minutes, you have to go through the whole paper that took you multiple hours to write!
+This is a very crucial time.
+Within fifteen minutes, you have to go through the whole paper, which took you multiple hours to write!
 But it is essential.

-In these fifteen minutes, check if you have missed a word, an essential note, or punctuation, or a short example, or a case name.
+In these fifteen minutes, check if you have missed a word, an essential note, punctuation, a short example, or a case name.
 You may also use this time to underline the crucial points of an answer.
 This time is also suitable to check your credentials once more and ensure that everything is correct.

 Success in Judiciary Mains Exam!